stevomatthews/Spoon-Knife/test-toc.md

 With HSv5 Rendezvous, both parties create a cookie for a process called a "cookie contest".
 This is necessary for the assignment of Initiator and Responder roles.
 Each party generates a cookie value (a 32-bit number) based on the host, port, and current time with 1 minute accuracy.
-This value is then scrambled using an MD5 sum calculation.
+This value is scrambled using an MD5 sum calculation.
 The cookie values are then compared with one another.

 Since you can't have two sockets on the same machine bound to the same device and port and operating independently, it's virtually impossible that the parties will generate identical cookies.
-Nonetheless, there is a simple fallback for when they appear to be equal, which is that the connection will not be made until the cookies are regenerated (which should happen after a minute or so).
-This situation might occur, however, if a user mistakenly specifies the connection target as `localhost`.
+However, this situation may occur if an application tries to "connect to itself" — that is, either connects to a local IP address, when the socket is bound to INADDR_ANY, or to the same IP address to which the socket was bound.
+If the cookies are identical (for any reason), the connection will not be made until new, unique cookies are generated (after a delay of up to one minute).
+In the case of an application “connecting to itself", the cookies will always be identical, and so the connection will never be made).

 When one party's cookie value is greater than its peer's, it wins the cookie contest and becomes Initiator (the other party becomes the Responder).

 At this point there are two "handshake flows" possible (at least theoretically):
-*parallel*  and *serial*.
+*serial*  and *parallel*.

-#### Serial Handshake FLow
+#### Serial Handshake Flow

 In the **serial** handshake flow, one party is always first, and the other follows.
-That is, while both parties are repeatedly sending `URQ_WAVEAHAND` messages, at some point one party (let's call it party A) will find it has received a `URQ_WAVEAHAND` message before it can send its next one, so sends a `URQ_CONCLUSION` message in response.
-Meantime, the peer (party B) has missed the `URQ_WAVEAHAND`messages sent by party A, and so the `URQ_CONCLUSION` message will represent the first time it has heard from party A.
+That is, while both parties are repeatedly sending `URQ_WAVEAHAND` messages, at some point one party — let's say Alice — will find she has received a `URQ_WAVEAHAND` message before she can send her next one, so she sends a `URQ_CONCLUSION` message in response.
+Meantime, Bob (Alice's peer) has missed her `URQ_WAVEAHAND`messages, and so Alice's `URQ_CONCLUSION` is the first message Bob has received from her.

 This process can be described easily as a series of exchanges between the first and following parties (Alice and Bob, respectively):